ZebraDevs/Zebra-Iota-Edge-SDK/docs/tutorials/103/zebra-iota-edge-sdk-103-tutorial.md

 ## Getting started

-An overview of the structure of the SDK are described on [part 1](../101/zebra-iota-edge-sdk-101.md#getting-started) of this series.
+An overview of the structure of the SDK is described on [part 1](../101/zebra-iota-edge-sdk-101.md#getting-started) of this series.

 ## Introduction